-- Review and approve listings of users with current Oracle, OBI, PRISM, webTA, ConcurGov, IPP, OneStream, and HRConnect access to help ensure appropriateness and provide changes to ARC in a timely manner. - Timely notify ARC regarding exiting employees. - Notify ARC timely of any changes to HRConnect authorized approvers. - Help ensure all personnel actions are submitted in HRConnect timely.
+- Review and approve listings of users with current Oracle, OBI, PRISM, webTA, ConcurGov, IPP, OneStream XF, and HRConnect access to help ensure appropriateness and provide changes to ARC in a timely manner. - Notify ARC timely regarding separating employees. - Notify ARC timely of any changes to HRConnect authorized approvers. - Help ensure all personnel actions are submitted in HRConnect timely. - Routinely review approvers within oneARC to ensure only authorized users and responsibilities are executing actions and approvals.